ggn1/cs7is2-artificial-intelligence-assignment1/readme.txt

 especially Value Iteration and Policy Iteration.

 A given input dim will generate mazes of size (dim*2+1 x dim*2+1).
-That is, dim = 2 => maze size = (5 x 5) and dim = 50 => maze size (101 x 101).
+That is, dim = 2 => maze size = (5 x 5) and
+dim = 50 => maze size (101 x 101).

 To learn more about what command line arguments are possible, please refer to file "solve_random_maze.py".

-Once each of the following commands are run, output may be found in a folder "out_<name of solver>" that gets created in the current working directory which will contain a file in the format dayMonthYearHoursMinsSecs with the latest run result.
-The output here will be a .png file and a .txt file.
+Once each of the following commands are run, output may be found in a folder "out_<name of solver>" that gets created in the current working directory which will contain a file in the format "dayMonthYearHoursMinsSecs" with the latest run result.
+The output  here will be a .png file and a .txt file with the same name.

 To solve a random maze using DFS:
     # Run > python solve_random_maze.py -dim 10 -ng 1 -s "dfs"